ps396996/Effective-JAVA-Summary/README.md

 	// Wrapper class - uses composition in place of inheritance public class InstrumentedSet<E> extends ForwardingSet<E> {
 		private int addCount = 0;
-		//It extends a class(inheritance),but it is a forwarding class that is actually a compositon of the Set (specifically a forwarding class), not the Set itself. public InstrumentedSet (Set<E> s){
+		//It extends a class(inheritance),but it is a forwarding class that is actually a composition of the Set
-			super(s)
+		//(specifically a forwarding class), not the Set itself. public InstrumentedSet (Set<E> s){
+			super(s);
 		}

 		@Override